kalibera/rchk/README.md

 the distribution, but are installed using `pip`.
 Today, native installation can be recommended on Linux, but the automated installation into a VM is still the only option on Windows.
-The best tested distribution is Ubuntu, on which rchk is run regularly, but below are instructions also for Debian and Fedora (all tested in clean docker images of these systems).
+The best tested distribution is Ubuntu, on which rchk has been developed and was running regular checks, but well tested is also Fedora (with LLVM from binary distribution from the LLVM website) which is used for regular checks now; below are instructions for Ubuntu, Debian and Fedora (all tested in clean docker images of these systems).

 ## Ubuntu 18.04 (Bionic Beaver)